-- .1 Roofing Contractors and sub-contractors must, when tendering or performing work, possess a Roofing Contractor operating license. - .2 Roofing Contractors and sub-contractors must also be currently registered with and approved by the product manufacturer. - .3 Only qualified, certified installers employed by a company with the appropriate equipment may execute the roofing work. - .4 Roofing Contractors must be members in good standing of Roofing Contractors Association of Manitoba (RCAM) and provide the Contract Administrator with a certificate to this effect before beginning any roof work. - .5 Public bidders who are not members of the Roofing Contractors Association of Manitoba (RCAM) must submit company information and history over the past five (5) years, company resume listing City of Winnipeg(s) and officers and min. three (3) references with the tender forms and documents. - .6 All Bidders must also prequalify as contractors, installers and applicators under the approved roofing systems manufacturers' requirements for installation and warranty. - .7 Contractor may switch roofing foreman through project only upon written permission of Contract Administrator and only after suitable overlap to facilitate transfer of knowledge. - .8 While work is in progress, the contractor shall maintain site supervision under a qualified and experienced roofing trade's supervisor fully capable of acting competently on site instructions given by the Contract Administrator. - .9 All work specified in which the contractor is not normally employed as a trade contractor shall be performed by competent employee and/or sub-contractor trades personnel fully skilled and qualified in the trade of work to be performed. - .10 Maintain crew size in suitable number at all times to ensure expeditious completion of the work.
-Notify the Contract Administrator prior to any change(s) in supervision, crew size, work operations and schedule affecting timely completion of the work. - .11 During progress of work Contractor shall submit via email daily work inprogress digital photos to Contract Administrator before days end.
+- 1. Roofing Contractors and sub-contractors must, when tendering or performing work, possess a Roofing Contractor operating license. - 2.
+Roofing Contractors and sub-contractors must also be currently registered with and approved by the product manufacturer. - 3.
+Only qualified, certified installers employed by a company with the appropriate equipment may execute the roofing work. - 4.
+All Bidders must also prequalify as contractors, installers and applicators under the approved roofing systems manufacturers' requirements for installation and warranty. - 5.
+Contractor may switch roofing foreman through project only upon written permission of Consultant and only after suitable overlap to facilitate transfer of knowledge. - 6.
+While work is in progress, the contractor shall maintain site supervision under a qualified and experienced roofing trade's supervisor fully capable of acting competently on-site instructions given by the Consultant. - 7.
+All work specified in which the contractor is not normally employed as a trade contractor shall be performed by competent employee and/or subcontractor trades personnel fully skilled and qualified in the trade of work to be performed. - 8.
+Maintain crew size in suitable number at all times to ensure expeditious completion of the work.
+Notify the Consultant prior to any change(s) in supervision, crew size, work operations and schedule affecting timely completion of the work. - 9.
+During progress of work Contractor shall submit via email daily work inprogress digital photos to Consultant before days end. - 10.
+The Contractor shall pay for additional monitoring, inspection(s), testing and related costs deemed necessary by the Consultant for quality assurance and found necessary due to omitted, incomplete, deficient work and or latent distresses.

-.12 The Contractor shall pay for additional monitoring, inspection(s), testing and related costs deemed necessary by the Contract Administrator for quality assurance and found necessary due to omitted, incomplete, deficient work and or latent distresses.
+8. FIRE PROTECTION

-.8 FIRE PROTECTION
+- 1. Prior to the start of work, conduct a site inspection to make sure that all procedures and proposed changes are approved to minimize the risk of fires. - 2.
+Respect safety measures described in the Product Manufacturer's Specification Manual as well as local association recommendations, and City of Winnipeg's requirements.

-- .1 Prior to the start of work, conduct a site inspection to make sure that all procedures and proposed changes are approved to minimize the risk of fires. - .2 Respect safety measures described in the Product Manufacturer's Specification Manual as well as local association recommendations, and City of Winnipeg's requirements. - .3 At the end of each workday, use a heat detector gun and/or infrared imaging camera to spot any thermal anomalies associated with smouldering or concealed fire.
+- 3. At the end of each workday, use a heat detector gun and/or infrared imaging camera to spot any thermal anomalies associated with smouldering or concealed fire.
 Job planning must be organized to ensure workers are still on location at least after thermofusible (torch-welding) application(s).
 (2-hour fire watch).
 (Qualified Firewatch personnel must be on roof at all times during workday.
-Eg: lunch break monitor.) - .4 Never apply open-flame directly to old and wood surfaces.
+Eg: lunch break monitor.) - 4.
+Never apply open-flame directly to old and wood surfaces.
 Throughout roofing installation, maintain a clean site and have at least one ULC-approved ABC fire extinguisher, charged and in perfect operating condition, within 6 metres of each roofing torch.
 Respect all safety measures described in technical data sheets.
-Open-flame must never be placed near combustible or flammable products, nor used where the flame is not visible or cannot be easily controlled. - .5 Fire protection is also to comply with the Hot Work Specification/Policy in the appendix attached to the project specification and Section 01 35 00 Special Procedure.
+Open-flame must never be placed near combustible or flammable products, nor used where the flame is not visible or cannot be easily controlled. - 5.
+Fire protection is also to comply with the Hot Work Specification/Policy in the appendix attached to the project specification and Section 01 35 00 Special Procedure.
 Give precedence to safety and health of public and site personnel and comply to the more stringent fire protection requirements.

-.9 DELIVERY, STORAGE, AND HANDLING
+9. DELIVERY, STORAGE, AND HANDLING